Pocketpills

 Other types of male birth control

-Male birth control comes in different forms, each with their own advantages and disadvantages.
+Male birth control comes in different forms, each with its advantages and disadvantages.
 Let’s look closer at the most common forms of male birth control available today.

 Vasectomy